CiscoDevNet/terraform-provider-intersight/website/docs/r/vnic_eth_if.html.markdown

   + `id`:(string) PCIe Slot where the VIC adapter is installed.
 Supported values are (1-15) and MLOM.
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
   + `pci_link`:(int) The PCI Link used as transport for the virtual interface.
 PCI Link is only applicable for select Cisco UCS VIC 1300 models (UCSC-PCIE-C40Q-03, UCSB-MLOM-40G-03, UCSB-VIC-M83-8P) that support two PCI links.
 The value, if specified, for any other VIC model will be ignored.
+  + `pci_link_assignment_mode`:(string) If the autoPciLink is disabled, the user can either choose to place the vNICs manually or based on a policy.If the autoPciLink is enabled, it will be set to None.* `Custom` - The user needs to specify the PCI Link manually.* `Load-Balanced` - The system will uniformly distribute the interfaces across the PCI Links.* `None` - Assignment is not applicable and will be set when the AutoPciLink is set to true.
   + `switch_id`:(string) The fabric port to which the vNICs will be associated.* `None` - Fabric Id is not set to either A or B for the standalone case where the server is not connected to Fabric Interconnects.
 The value 'None' should be used.* `A` - Fabric A of the FI cluster.* `B` - Fabric B of the FI cluster.
   + `uplink`:(int) Adapter port on which the virtual interface will be created.
 * `profile`:(HashMap) - A reference to a policyAbstractConfigProfile resource.When the $expand query parameter is specified, the referenced resource is returned inline.